Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Fort Worth.
-A Zillow study found that homes with solar panels sell for 4.1% more on average than comparable homes without them.
+Yes, solar panels can increase your home’s value in Fort Worth.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $350,000 home in Fort Worth, that could mean roughly $14,350 in added value.